IMAGINE-Consortium/imagine/doc/source/installation.rst

 ----------

-After downloading, setting up the environment and installing Hammurabi X, imagine can finnaly be installed through:
+After downloading, setting up the environment and installing Hammurabi X, IMAGINE can finally be installed through:

 .. code-block:: console